pypy/pypy.org/posts/2022/12/pypy-alive.rst

 operations still fit into a machine integer.
-If that is not the case (a rare situation for most programs), the trace is left via a guard, execution falls back to the interpreter, and there a big integer representation is chosen for the too big value (and then those values would be represented by pointers).
+If that is not the case (a rare situation for most programs), the trace is left via a guard, execution falls back to the interpreter, and there a big integer representation is chosen for the too big value (the big integer representation is done via a pointer and some storage on the heap).

 All of this machinery is not going to be too relevant for the rest of the post.
-For the post it's important to know that trace instructions operate on machine integers, and some of the operations can optionally check whether the results still fit into a machine integer.
+For the post it's important to know that trace instructions operate on machine integers and other low-level types, and some of the operations can optionally check whether the results still fit into a machine integer.
 These trace operations are improved by the optimizer, which tries to transform the trace into one that behaves the same, but is less costly to execute.